jrr6/fpv_final_project/README.md

 monads.
-To keep this project focused, and to work toward a thorough understanding of the format of these proofs, I concentrated on specific instances of CPS equivalences and observing the patterns therein, rather than attempting to jump straight to metaprogramming.
+To keep this project focused, and to work toward a thorough understanding of the format of these proofs, I concentrated on specific instances of CPS equivalences and observing the patterns therein, rather than attempting to jump straight to metaprogramming, with the hope that familiarizing myself with the properties of this proofs would more effectively allow me to recognize the commonalities among them.

 Each section of my project is contained within a Lean file.
 Due to restrictions on importable file names, the files are "lettered" rather than numbered (i.e., `A_lists.lean` corresponds to §1.
 Lists).
 Additionally, a summary of the data structures and algorithms I considered, along with some highlights from each, is provided below.
+Finally, each file contains comments throughout each section, summarizing the intent and methodology (and hopefully making some of the more abstruse code a bit more digestible) in each portion of the project.

+Unfortunately, I was unable to finish the

 ## A Table of Contents